mfocko/blog/ib002/04-recursion/2023-08-17-pyramid-slide-down.md

 :::info Greedy algorithms

-_Greedy algorithms_ can be described as algorithms that decide the action on the most optimal option at the moment.
+_Greedy algorithms_ can be described as algorithms that decide the action on the optimal option at the moment.

 :::